Passports & Visas

 Depending on the country, length of program, and type of program, you may be required to obtain a visa for your international experience prior to departure.
 A visa is a stamp or document that is usually placed in your passport which authorizes you to ask for entry into a country at the country’s border—usually leading to a “yes” response.
 Each country sets its own visa requirements, and the requirements are frequently updated and changed.

-If a visa is necessary for your study abroad program, your program coordinator will likely advise you on the visa requirements and application process and provide any necessary documentation of your acceptance for the visa application.
+If a visa is necessary for your education abroad program, your program coordinator will likely advise you on the visa requirements and application process and provide any necessary documentation of your acceptance for the visa application.
 In some cases, you may need to acquire the visa on your own.
 The most accurate and reliable country-specific information on visa requirements for U.S. citizens can be found on the U.S. Department of State website.
-If, after reviewing the entry/exit requirements, you find that you will need a visa for your study abroad program, visit the website of the embassy or consulate of the country to which you will be traveling to determine what kind of visa you will need and how to apply.
+If, after reviewing the entry/exit requirements, you find that you will need a visa for your education abroad program, visit the website of the embassy or consulate of the country to which you will be traveling to determine what kind of visa you will need and how to apply.
 If you have trouble finding the information or if the information is confusing, email or call the embassy or consulate for clarification.

 Be sure to apply for your visa in a timely manner.
 Visa processing times vary depending upon the country, consulate, time of year, and type of visa needed.
 If you are required to travel to the consulate or embassy to obtain your visa or multiple visas are required for your program, consider using a visa processing service.
 Consult with your program provider for recommendations.